ckilcrease/BudgetApp/README.md

 * (2 points) Use a CSS preprocessor

 9 points total out of 8 required points
+** I'm also considering the External API option as a research topic, maybe to replace the second or third option listed above (specifically, I'm looking into currencylayer for exchange rates) **

 ## [Link to Initial Main Project File](app.js)